ucd-cepb/kings/README.md

 2) saves each plan summary spreadsheet in data_raw
 3) saves each plan pdf in data_raw

-TODO
 gsp_xls_scraper:
-1) takes an xls file and identifies the pdf sections associated with each required element of a management plan, saves this info as a data frame
+includes create_page_key, which takes an xlsx file and returns a clean data table with page numbers in the page_vector column that can be used to subset pdf_text to retrieve the pages associated with a plan element.
+Calls two smaller functions:
+   read_plan_element reads & cleans Elements of the Plan xlsx, tagging sections and subsections. consolidate_pgs consolidates the page numbers associated with each objective

 TODO
 gsp_pdf_scraper:
+uses pdftools
-uses tokenizer
+may use tokenizer
 may use tabulizer
 1) turns each pdf into a .txt file with each page as one line
 2) identifies the location of each section header